saladinProcrastinator/rhddx/README.md

 The Red Hat Developer logo family is a unique system that distinguishes our organization from all others.
 Use of the logo, typography, and color should follow the guidelines within this document so that we present a consistent image to our various audiences.

 **Clear Space**
+When we place other design elements too close to the logo family it can sometimes suggest a relationship between them.
+Think of the logo family as our signature.
+The more we keep it intact, the more recognizable and valuable it will be.
+To maintain the integrity of the Red Hat Developer identity, keep a fixed amount of open space around each logo to help it stand out.

 <a href="https://github.com/redhat-developer/design-manual/blob/master/RHD%20Visual%20Guidelines/RHD_logo%20clear%20space.png"><img src="https://github.com/redhat-developer/design-manual/blob/master/RHD%20Visual%20Guidelines/RHD_logo%20clear%20space.png" alt="Logo (SVG)" width="430"></a>        <a href="https://github.com/redhat-developer/design-manual/blob/master/RHD%20Visual%20Guidelines/RHD_mark%20clear%20space.png"><img src="https://github.com/redhat-developer/design-manual/blob/master/RHD%20Visual%20Guidelines/RHD_mark%20clear%20space.png" alt="Logo (PNG)" width="280"></a>